 - Increased tolerance

-By acquiring Oxycodone illegally, that is without a prescription, supporting an Oxycodone addiction can become financially crippling.
+By acquiring Oxycodone illegally, that is, without a prescription, supporting an Oxycodone addiction can become financially crippling.
 Oxycodone addiction can also lead to abusing stronger and more dangerous drugs, like heroin.
 In fact, nearly half of all heroin addicts previously developed a prescription opiate addiction that needs addiction treatment programs to be treated.

 What to Expect at an Oxycodone Detox Center

 Another benefit of receiving treatment at an Oxycodone detox center is that your chances of experiencing complex and serious withdrawal symptoms greatly decline when you complete a medically supervised detox.
 Sometimes, Oxycodone withdrawal can cause potentially life-threatening seizures.
 This is why an Oxycodone detox center is an important step in ensuring that you remain safe and healthy throughout the detox process.

 Jacksonville medical detox programs can also offer medication assisted therapy, such as Suboxone and methadone tapers, to treat Oxycodone withdrawal.
 Depending on the severity of your addiction, most Oxycodone withdrawal symptoms usually alleviate within five to seven days.
 You can experience post-acute withdrawal symptoms for weeks, or even months, after your detox.
 This makes it important to receive treatment following completion of a program at an Oxycodone detox center.

 An Oxycodone addiction can destroy your health, finances, and relationships.
 The longer your addiction is left untreated, the more severe the consequences you experience become.
 Because Oxycodone is physically addictive and can cause severe withdrawal symptoms, attending an inpatient detox center is the best first step you can take in your recovery journey.
 To learn more about our Oxycodone detox center or to discuss your treatment options, call us at 866.723.3127.